leangjia/blender_docs/manual/files/data_blocks.rst

 Some common characteristics:

 - They are the primary contents of the blend-file.
-- They can reference to each other, for reuse and instancing.
+- They can reference each other, for reuse and instancing.
   (Child/parent, object/object-data, materials/images, in modifiers or constraints too...)
 - Their names are unique within a blend-file, for a given type.
 - They can be added/removed/edited/duplicated.